From The Archives

 Formative years.
 Kid Galahad and the Eternals.

-Chris Bailey (vocals)/ Ed Kuepper (guitar) and Ivor Hay (keyboards/bass).
+Chris Bailey (vocals)/ Ed Kuepper (guitar) and Ivor Hay (keyboards).

 1973